 - Excessive gum chewing

-Botox injections for TMJ uses botulin toxin type A injected into the joint or the affected muscles to essentially paralyze whichever areas are causing pain and damage.
-TMJ patients who clench and grind their teeth, for example, will no longer be able to clench or grind their teeth because the Botox injection causes partial paralysis.
+Botulinum injections for TMJ uses botulin toxin type A injected into the joint or the affected muscles to essentially paralyze whichever areas are causing pain and damage.
+TMJ patients who clench and grind their teeth, for example, will no longer be able to clench or grind their teeth because the Botulinum injection causes partial paralysis.

-Because the muscles that receive Botox injections are larger than the small muscles that are treated for wrinkles, patients receiving Botox injections for TMJ may not notice pain relief for two weeks or more.
+Because the muscles that receive Botulinum injections are larger than the small muscles that are treated for wrinkles, patients receiving Botulinum injections for TMJ may not notice pain relief for two weeks or more.

 While all TMJ sufferers may find some relief with this treatment, results are especially dramatic for patients whose TMJ is caused by bruxism or other stress disorders.